 Although it was a bootleg, this toy was fairly well made.
-Many of the parts were die cast metal, good plastic was used and the articulation was decent considering in was designed in the 1980’s.
+Many of the parts were die-cast metal, good plastic was used and the articulation was decent considering it was designed in the 1980s.
 Metal parts include the chest and back area, the legs, feet and wheels.
 Most importantly it was fully transformable from Fighter, Gerwalk and Battloid modes.
-If you own one of these be extremely careful of when transforming this figure as it has weak shoulder hinges, as my original toy easily broke in the shoulder area back in the 1980’s.
+If you own one of these be extremely careful of when transforming this figure as it has weak shoulder hinges, as my original toy easily broke in the shoulder area back in the 1980s.

 I wish the color was more of a white color, like the VF-1A DYRL Hikaru but it seems very standard compared to the Takatoku releases at the time.
 Transformation is standard but the hands do not telescope into the arms.
 The head turns and antennas rotate and the head shape is very accurate but I had wished they had included some sort of visor details, as it is very plain looking.